IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 They are used used to automate software config/maintenance activities that are typically done by human operators.
 That's why they are called operators.
 Additionally, they are used to automate the software management lifecycle and they are extensible enough that they can be used to support life cycle management of stateful applications such as databases.

+Read more about what operators from this [Red Hat blog](https://www.redhat.com/en/topics/containers/what-is-a-kubernetes-operator).

 ## What do operators do?

 Operators extend the control plane by adding another controller to the control plane.
 The operator itself is a workload, so it is running